j2krueger/a-new-addventure-backend/README.md

 Out of a desire to give back to the community, and hope that I can start a new website that is at least as enjoyable as the old one, I intend to deploy this project for public use once it is in a usable state, and make it open source for anyone to download and deploy.

-At the very least, I want a front end dev, but I think the project is big enough for it to be worthwhile to get two front end devs, and a second back end dev.
+I'm looking for a front end or full stack dev, but I probably wouldn't say no to another back end dev.

 Below this point are a slightly longer description of what I want the website to do, with a small example, and a rough outline of how I think the back end will likely be put together.
-The first part of the project is going to be, as a group, refining this outline into a back end specification, and making a specification for the front end/UI.
+The first part of the project is going to be, as a team, refining this outline into a back end specification, and making a specification for the front end/UI.

 ---